 JENNIFER HUGGINS is a multi-dimensional, bundle of energy who has big dreams and several diverging career interests!
 She is an entrepreneur, a boxing coach, an international referee, a magician’s assistant and the force behind Fight To End Cancer (FTEC)!

 Jennifer began following her dreams at a young age when she devoted nearly the first half of her life to the sport of competitive figure skating.
 She met with an unfortunate accident that cut her skating career short, and during rehabilitation, Jennifer turned to the sport of boxing as both a strengthening activity and therapeutic tool.
 Her passion flame grew from there and in 2006 she opened the very successful, Kingsway Boxing Club.
 Her entrepreneurial spirit and success allowed Jennifer the rare opportunity to impact two of her greatest loves; the sport of boxing and community service.

 Jennifer traveled the world over the past decade, performing on some of the grandest stages, as an assistant to a professional magician – this on top of all of her business commitments!
 Fight To End Cancer was conceived in 2011 through her love of boxing, business and entertainment.
 She oversees the day-to-day management of FTEC as the Executive Director and along with her executive planning team, is on a mission to make it one of the top fundraisers, both locally and abroad.

 (article continues below photo)

-Recently awarded the 2017 Ron Whalley Memorial Award for Official of the year by Boxing Canada, Jennifer now divides her time between her role with FTEC, running the Kingsway Boxing Club and travelling the world as both a Referee for Olympic Boxing at the international level and as a performer.
+Recently awarded the 2020 Women In Sport Achievement Award by The International Olympic Committee, Jennifer now divides her time between her role with FTEC, running the Kingsway Boxing Club and travelling the world as both a Referee for Olympic Boxing at the international level and as a performer.
 The fact that she accomplishes so much truly is magic!

 Giving back to the community that has supported her businesses and personal growth has become integral to her life.
 Jennifer’s personal and business motto is that Variety Is The Spice Of Life.
 In her words “I love boxing in the ring and living outside of the box, unless I’m put there by my magician”.